 Most animals thrive on a set schedule, so keeping the same routine throughout the move can help them feel more at home faster.
 Although it might be hard to stay on the exact same schedule you had before, keeping their exercise and feeding times the same is a simple act you can do that will greatly benefit your pet in the long run.

 One of the main things your pet wants to know throughout the moving process is that you still love them, and you aren’t going anywhere.
 Spending lots of time with them, cuddling, and playing are the best ways to prove to them your bond isn’t changing (even though their environment has).
 Experts recommend staying home as much as possible those first few weeks until your pet grows to love their new home and feels comfortable staying there alone.

-After months of quarantining with their pets, pet owners may find themselves concerned with how their animals will handle post-pandemic life.
+After over a year or more of working from home with their pets, pet owners may find themselves concerned with how their animals will handle post-pandemic life.
 Your return to work will be another big change for your pet, and if you are not careful, they could experience separation anxiety.

 If you are worried about how your pet will handle your schedule post-pandemic, you can get them prepared for this big change by taking action while you are still home quarantining with your pet.